Q:

 A:

-1. physical property differences
+1. And physical property differences

-Ethyl acetate has a chemical formula of CH3COOCH2CH3 and a molecular weight of 74.12g/mol.
-It is a colorless liquid with a boiling point of 77°C and a density of 0.902g/cm³.
-It has a slight odor at room temperature, flammable, and is an easily evaporable organic solvent.
+74. 12g/mol. it's a clear fluid with a boiling point of 77°C and a density of 0.
+902g/cm³.
+It has a slight odor at room temperature, flammable, and is an easily evaporable organic solvent-based products.
+For instance The molecular formula of ethyl acetate is (COOH)3CH2CH3, with a molecular weight of

-2. chemical differences
+2. From what I've seen, chemical differences

-2.1 Acidity and Reactivity
+2. I've found that 1 Acidity and Reactivity

 4. Storage and Security

-4.1 storage method
+4. 1 storage method

 Get a Free Quote